iloire/cachirulovalleydirectory/README.md

     <Project>:votes:<id> (set) => set of votes for particular user (each item is the id of the user who voted)

     <Project>:cat:<id_cat>:tag:<tag>:f:<0/1>:e:<0/1>, region (ordered set) => fast access to filter by region, cat, tag, freelance and entrepreneur settings.

+The application has been **successfully tested with more than 100K users**.

 ##Installation